jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 rating: 4.1
 text-color: gray
 nav-color: gray
-description: This IP Calving Camera System comprises of bullet cameras, for high resolution, crisp and clear video, and directional antennas for long range Wi-Fi connectivity.
+description: This IP Calving Camera System comprises of Bullet cameras, for high resolution, crisp and clear video, and Directional Antennas for long range Wi-Fi connectivity.
 This system is ideal when there is a long distance between the shed and the house.

 images:
    - title: Hikvision IP Bullet Camera